Unity-Technologies/multiplayer-community-contributions/Transports/com.community.netcode.transport.webrtc/README.md

 1. **Netcode for GameObjects** 2.0.0 or newer
 2. **Unity WebRTC** (`com.unity.webrtc` 3.0.0-pre.8 or compatible) - pulled in by this package
 3. **Socket.IO Unity** (required for Editor / Desktop / Mobile signaling).
 Add it from a Git URL: `https://github.com/itisnajim/SocketIOUnity.git`
-    - Socket.IO Unity is not needed at runtime on WebGL (browser `socket.io-client` is bundled in the WebGL plugin).

 ## Install this transport